mmbman/Katagiri/annotated-fukanzazengi.md

 > Suppose you are confident in your understanding and rich in enlightenment, gaining the wisdom that knows at a glance, attaining the Way and clarifying the mind, arousing an aspiration to reach for the heavens.
 You are playing in the entranceway, but you are still short of the vital path of emancipation.

 - KR translates this as: “Suppose one gains pride of understanding and influences one’s own enlightenment, glimpsing the wisdom that runs through all things, attaining the way and clarifying the mind, raising an aspiration to escalade the very sky.
 One is making the initial partial excursions about the frontiers, but is still somewhat deficient in the vital way of total emancipation.”
-- This is extensively discussed in [“*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5”](https://katagiritranscripts.net/1987-03-15-Bendowa-Talk-5).
+- This is extensively discussed in [“*Shobogenzo Bendōwa*: Dogen's Questions & Answers – Talk 5”](https://katagiritranscripts.net/1987-03-15-Bendowa-Talk-5).

 > Consider the Buddha: although he was wise at birth, the traces of his six years of upright sitting can yet be seen.
 As for Bodhidharma, although he had received the mind-seal, his nine years of facing a wall is celebrated still.
 If even the ancient sages were like this, how can we today dispense with wholehearted practice?